This post may contain affiliate links. Read my full disclosure policy.

 We’ve done the same here and kept them vegetarian with roasted red pepper and fresh basil from the garden.
-But really you can add almost anything!
-Scroll down to see some of my favorite variations!
+But really, you can add almost anything!
+Please scroll down to see some of my favorite variations!

 ingredients in egg bites

-Step One: Blend eggs, cottage cheese, shredded cheese, salt and pepper in a blender until smooth.
+Place the eggs, cottage cheese, shredded cheese, salt and pepper in a blender and blend until silky smooth.

 divide batter into a greased muffin tin.